GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_2.md

 ## 4.0 Extras

-- This section will not be covered during the 1 hour workshop session, they are completely optional
+- This section will not be covered during the hour-long workshop session, they are completely optional
 - Answers can be obtained from the tutorial material or by using the bash commands
   - Some questions will invite you to research on the internet to give greater context or understanding